micheles/papers/PITCHME.md

 **Task distribution**

-- we are using *multiprocessing* on a single machine
+- we are using *multiprocessing/zmq* on a single machine
-- and *celery/rabbitmq* on a cluster
+- and *celery/rabbitmq/zmq* on a cluster

 ![rabbitmq](rabbitmq.png)
 ![celery](celery.jpeg)